Ballooning over Göreme Milli Park in Turkey

 The rugged landscape of Cappadocia, with its honeycomb of caves, ancient churches, and whimsical rock formations, lay spread out like a vibrant tapestry.

 Captain Mehmet pilots 5 days a week.
 He told us it takes more than a year of training and apprenticeship to be licensed as a balloon pilot.
-The coffee was kicking in, the view was magical and changing every instant.
+The coffee was kicking in, the view was magical and changing every moment.
 I finally was able to appreciate the moment and not regret the lost sleep

 He allowed the balloon to cool, and we dropped down to a remote valley between two steep canyon walls.
 A goat grazed between rows of olive trees.
 It could have been 3000 years ago.
 The silence was broken only by the occasional blast of the burner and the wind seems non-existent.
 It was a surreal experience, floating weightlessly above the earth, feeling intimately connected to the elements and the land.